 RailCorp and ASA standards will both be applicable.
 As RailCorp standards are reviewed, they will be replaced by ASA standards and the superseded RailCorp standards will be archived.

 In instances where a requirement in a newly published ASA standard conflicts with a requirement of a RailCorp standard, the ASA standards takes precedence.
 If you become aware of any conflicting requirements, contact the ASA.

 Under my contract with Transport for NSW, I have to comply with RailCorp standards that refer to administrative processes and positions of RailCorp that no longer exist.
 How do I relate to those references in the new standards operating environment?

-On the ASA website there is a document which describes the relationship of commonly used position and process references in RailCorp standards to processes and positions in the new standards operating environment; refer to the Guide to interpretation of organisational role and process references in RailCorp standards.
+In the ASA section of the TfNSW website there is a document which describes the relationship of commonly used position and process references in RailCorp standards, to processes and positions in the new standards operating environment; refer to the Guide to interpretation of organisational role and process references in RailCorp standards.
 This applies to contracts commencing after 1 July 2013.
 Where ambiguities exist clarification should be sought from the Principal representative to the contract.

 Contracts that commenced prior to 1 July 2013 must seek direction from their Principal's representative for the contract.